Skip to content

 Testing Your Configuration

-• Create test time entries that exceed your defined caps
+1. Create test time entries that exceed your defined caps and span multiple days of the week

-• Generate a paycheck and verify the overtime rates are applied correctly
+2. Generate a paycheck and verify that the correct rules (including day-of-week filtering and percentage rates) are applied

-• Adjust caps and re-calculate to fine-tune your setup
+4. Adjust caps and recalculate to fine-tune your setup

 • Permission Separation: Company settings (pay rates) and personnel data (contracts/paychecks) use different permission categories